dkhizhnyak/BankApp/README.md

 First you need to create a client, then create account for existing client, then you have possibility to deposit, withdrawal and transfer money from one account to another.
-Application can be used through implemented UI form or through direct API calls:
+Application can be used through implemented UI form available at @/clients URL or through direct API calls:

 ## Save new client
 ~~~